ApolloAuto/apollo/docs/specs/qp_spline_st_speed_optimizer.md

 ### 1.1  Get spline segments

-Split the path into **n** segments.
+Split the S-T profile into **n** segments.
 Each segment trajectory is defined by a polynomial.

 ### 1.2  Define function for each spline segment

-Each segment ***i*** has accumulated distance $d_i$ along a reference line.
+Each segment ***i*** has an accumulated distance $d_i$ along a reference line.
 And the trajectory for the segment is defined as a polynomial of degree five by default.
+The degree of the polynomials are adjustable by configuration parameters.

 <p>
 $$